i0brendan0/pokeemerald-expanded-1-10-0/README.md

 ### Notable Bug Fixes
     - RNG will now be seeded like it should.
     - Pokedex entries will not show without the Pokedex.
+    - Various map edits that involve incorrectly used tiles.
 ### Shiny Color Changes
     - PENDING
         - Abra